 Pricing and Support

 HostR’s shared hosting plans are priced slightly higher than the industry average.
 You can pay by PayPal or bank transfer in U.S. dollars or Indian rupees on monthly or yearly billing cycles.
 An annual commitment affords you two free months of service.

 You can contact the company’s customer support team via telephone, ticket, email, or live chat.
 The live chat was inaccessible when I wanted to try it, and my attempt to raise a ticket resulted in an error message.
 Fortunately, I received a response to my exploratory email in less than an hour.

-Those seeking self-help will be disappointed to learn that the link to HostR’s knowledge base loads to a “page not found.”
+Those looking for self-help will be disappointed to discover that the link to HostR’s knowledge base leads to a “page not found” error.